Art History Faculty

 Michael @ People@QC

-Edward Powers is an assistant professor of modern and contemporary art.
+Edward Powers is an associate professor of modern and contemporary art.
 He received his PhD at the Institute of Fine Arts.
 Prior to Queens College, he taught for a number of years at the Pratt Institute, and was also a museum lecturer in the Education Department of the Museum of Modern Art.
 With Sarah Ganz Blythe, he coauthored Looking at Dada, which was published in conjunction with the 2006 Dada exhibition at the Museum of Modern Art.
 His essays on Symbolism, Dada / Surrealism and Pop art have appeared in a number of peer-reviewed journals both here and abroad.
 He recently completed a book on Andy Warhol, entitled Are You "Different?"
 Andy Warhol, the Age of Consensus and American Modernism.
 He is currently working on another book, tentatively entitled Veiled-Erotic: Max Ernst's Fetishes and Feints.

 James Saslow previously taught at Columbia University, where he received his PhD in 1983, and at Vassar College; in 2004 he was the Kennedy Visiting Professor in Renaissance Studies at Smith College.
 His teaching and research focus on the Italian Renaissance and Baroque period, with special interests in gender and sexuality, global cross-cultural exchange, and the visual aspects of the theater.
 His first book, Ganymede in the Renaissance (Yale, 1986), helped open the field of art history to serious consideration of the role of homosexuality and gender in the art and society of the early modern period.
 A co-founder of the Center for Lesbian and Gay Studies at CUNY and a two-term co-chair of the College Art Association's Gay and Lesbian Caucus, he has lectured nationwide on homosexuality and art, particularly on Michelangelo, whose poetry he translated (1991).